Children’s Book Editors

 Ever been caught by a child who knows you just skipped over a line while reading them their favorite story?
 Then you already understand the power of a well-written children’s book, and why it’s important to get the words just right.
 You also already know the books children really treasure are tailored just for them, with age-appropriate language, believable story lines, and characters a lot like them who get in (and out of) all sorts of interesting trouble, just like they do.

-To achieve this, children’s editors are familiar with the way young people speak and learn.
+To achieve this, children’s book editors are familiar with the way young people speak and learn.
 They can critique and examine illustrations with the fresh eye of a young reader.
-They also understand the specific trends and nuances of children’s writing.
+They also understand the specific trends and nuances of writing for children.

 To ensure that your work will appeal to your target audience, they can help you modify your manuscript to suit the reading abilities of children within your target age group.
 Editors skilled in this unique genre also understand the basic elements of good fiction—character, conflict, plot, theme, setting and dialogue.
-So, whether you’ve written a picture book, a chapter book, or a YA novel, they can help you polish all these elements in your manuscript while ensuring a fun, engaging read.
+So, whether you’ve written a picture book, a children’s chapter book, a middle grade chapter book, or a young adult book, they can help you polish all these elements in your manuscript while ensuring a fun, engaging read.

 Children’s Book Writer, Editor, and Illustrator